RarelyCharlie/rarelycharlie.github.io/_chat/chat00.md

 ---
 title: Depression
+info: A simple chat with no choices to make
 layout: chat
 ---
 In this fictional chat you shadow a listener called Morinda taking a general request.
 Morinda types the replies.
 All you have to do is press the Send button to send each reply.
 Morinda also adds comments to tell you what's going on.